 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-NMFS issues final specifications for the 2018 commercial golden tilefish fishery and projected specifications for 2019 and 2020.
-This action establishes allowable harvest levels and other management measures to prevent overfishing while allowing optimum yield, consistent with the Magnuson-Stevens Fishery Conservation and Management Act and the Tilefish Fishery Management Plan.
-It is also intended to inform the public of these specifications for the 2018 fishing year and projected specifications for 2019-2020.
+NMFS proposes specifications for the 2018 commercial golden tilefish fishery and projected specifications for 2019 and 2020.
+The proposed action is intended to establish allowable harvest levels and other management measures to prevent overfishing while allowing optimum yield, consistent with the Magnuson-Stevens Fishery Conservation and Management Act and the Tilefish Fishery Management Plan.
+It is also intended to inform the public of these proposed specifications for the 2018 fishing year and projected specifications for 2019-2020.

 Start Further Info